kaladay/fw-registry/README.md

 Extract Coral Data and Import it into Folio (Scheduled).

-This utilizes LDP, which must have the table `dev.coral_extract` manually created.
+This utilizes LDP, which must have the table `mis.coral_extract` manually created.
-Each execution of this workflow clears the LDP table `dev.coral_extract` near the start of the process.
+Each execution of this workflow clears the LDP table `mis.coral_extract` near the start of the process.

 ```sql
 CREATE SCHEMA mis AUTHORIZATION ldpadmin;